Krupanj: Tourism

 There are two hotels in the town center.
 The Church of Good Creek is a preserved building of traditional sacral architecture.
 Several historical monuments from the World Wars include the ones at Stolice, Mačkov kamen and Cer mountain.
 The monastery of Tronoša and the ethno-park in nearby Tršić preserve the memory of Vuk Stefanović Karadžić, a 19th-century reformer of the Serbian language.

 At the site of Mačkov kamen there is also a small ski resort.
 The area has some hiking and biking, and the creeks are rich in fish, especially trout; there is an organized fishing ground at the site of Zmajevac.
 Several sporting grounds (including a sports hall and Olympic-sized open swimming pool) offer support for sports tourism, used by sport clubs from Serbia and nearby countries.

 A religious, three-part ethno-complex of Dobri Potok Church Park is built in the linden forest north of Krupanj, including the Church of the Feast of the Ascension.
 Forming of the complex began in 1987, though some edifices are much older, and some are in town itself.
 The lower, Mother of God Park includes the Church of the Dormition of the Mother of God (mentioned in 1528) with belfry and vault, a museum, paintings gallery and reception venue.
 Close to it is the underground Church of Saint Procopius in the former mining shaft, jointly with mining, pedagogic, hunting and beekeeping exhibitions.
 There is also a church dedicated to the Jugović brothers and a drinking fountain.
 The upper, Saint Sava Park, there is another underground church, dedicated to Saint Paraskeva, and the reconstructed village household from the 19th century.
 The third is a recreational Park of Archdeacon Stephen.
 Museum "Old Mansion" with a restaurant is in downtown Krupanj.

+International cooperation

+Krupanj is twinned with the following cities and municipalities: